 The Fayetteville Dentist can design a custom mouth guard for grinding teeth based on your unique smile.
 You can wear your guard at night to prevent your teeth from grinding and clenching.
 Mouth guards are portable, convenient, and easy to take care of.

 We provide our patients with comfortable, custom mouth guards.
-To learn more about bruxism and teeth grinding treatment, give us a call today!
+To learn more about bruxism and teeth grinding treatment, give us a call in Fayetteville or Hope Mills today!